 During the programme students will acquire skills in a wide range of general and specialist techniques that will include training in the extraction, isolation and analysis of nucleic acids and proteins, the cloning of genes, bacterial and mammalian cell culture, transfection and transduction, the use of antibodies and electron microscopy and imaging.

-This booklet offers a snapshot of what to expect from the course.
+This booklet offers a snapshot of the course and please do read some of our testimonials at the end of this document.